The 8 Famous Prostitutes in Chinese History

 1. Su Xiaoxiao 苏小小

 Su Xiaoxiao, also known as Su Xiaojun, was a Chinese courtesan who lived in Qiantang City (today’s Hangzhou city in Zhejiang province) in the Southern Qi Dynasty (479–502).
 She died at only 19 years old.
 She was regarded as a courtesan as well as a poetess.
-Some think that she did not want to be a man’s wife or mistress, but prefered to share her beauty when other women were caged as housewives at that time.
+Some think that she did not want to be a man’s wife or mistress, but preferred to share her beauty when other women were caged as housewives at that time.

 2. Li Shishi 李师师